We know there’s an art to doing business.

 Marcus has experience in all facets of entertainment and commercial law and as a litigator having practiced both in Australia and the UK.
 With his practice focused primarily on the music industry, Marcus has represented high profile artists, managers, producers, labels, publishers, festivals, events and start-ups throughout the world, and with a particular interest in working with new and emerging talent he has assisted in procuring, negotiating and advising on local and international deals for his clients.
 Marcus also runs independent label and management company ‘We Are Golden’.

 Sarah has experience in both entertainment law and real property law, and has been working in the music industry for 10 years.
 She was previously the Licensing / Synchronisations Manager at major record label, Warner Music Australia.
 She has negotiated deals with television networks, film producers and directors, advertising agencies, local and international artists and artist managers, music supervisors, music publishers and other record labels.
-Sarah also has experience in conveyancing matters, and holds a Bachelor of Music/Bachelor of Arts (with Honours), a C.Mus.A Diploma in Piano and a Juris Doctor.
+Sarah also has significant experience in conveyancing matters, and holds a Bachelor of Music / Bachelor of Arts (with Honours), a C.Mus.A Diploma in Piano and a Juris Doctor.

 Having a background in media communications and marketing, Luisa joined Media Arts Lawyers whilst undertaking the Juris Doctor at the University of Melbourne.
 Luisa combines her a passion for the creative industries, new business and innovative technologies, with a keen interest in intellectual property law and media law.
 Luisa is also concerned with regulation and policy reform having completed her thesis in the area.
 Luisa holds a Juris Doctor from the University of Melbourne, a Bachelor of Business (marketing) and a Bachelor of Arts (communications) from Monash University.